2:2 Public Ledgers Matter

 So the real answer for where value creation will occur is BOTH on private networks, and on public networks.
 As public networks by their very nature are open to tragedy of the commons issues, incentives must be in place to to prioritize important data like fingerprint hashes, over flooding the shared commons with uncompressed cat pictures.

 Unlike centralized storage solutions where you pay a monthly or yearly subscription fee to store data that can be deleted if the renewal is not paid, permission-less decentralized data storage is a pay-once/store-forever model.
 E.g. if you pay the mining fee once to submit a transaction, your data will be stored on say the Bitcoin blockchain forever.
 Moreover, if your data ever differs from the other ledgers by even a single byte, that node will not agree with the others and its transactions will be considered invalid.
 To prevent spam data like malicious uncompressed cat pictures from eating up too much storage capacity on each redundant full node, the Bitcoin blockchain keeps the mining fee per byte very high to discourage placing large volumes of data onto the main chain.

 Conversely, on a permissioned ledger, data CAN be modified or deleted with enough consensus from the ruling administrators.
 Even if the ledger is append only, a new chain can be voted in to replace data on the previous chain making the hashed links between each transaction on the previous chain obsolete.
 (That is unless fingerprints were stored on enough surviving public ledgers)

 With a fingerprint internet, we can easily end up in a two tiered system where:

-Closed source (proprietary) logic runs on private ledger networks
+Closed source (proprietary) logic runs on private ledger networks.
+Things like legal contracts, health records, etc.

 If this sounds familiar, this is exactly how the current internet works.